SEAME-pt/contents-2025/01_SwArchitecture4Automotive/README.md

 ### Goal 1 – Integrate Speedometer with Hardware

 Mount and integrate a physical speedometer onto a PiRacer wheel.
-Establish communication between the speedometer and a microcontroller via the I²C interface, ensuring accurate and efficient data transfer.
+Establish communication between the speedometer and the B-U585I-IOT02A development board via the I²C interface, ensuring accurate and efficient data transfer with the STM32U585AI Microcontroller.

 ### Goal 2 – Data Processing with ThreadX RTOS

-Utilize the Eclipse ThreadX Real-Time Operating System (RTOS) on the microcontroller to asynchronously process incoming speed data.
+Utilize the Eclipse ThreadX Real-Time Operating System (RTOS) on the STM32U585AI microcontroller to asynchronously process incoming speed data.
 Prepare this data efficiently to maintain real-time performance essential for automotive applications.

 ### Goal 3 – Implement Communication using COVESA and uProtocol